 Why shoot 4K video at 60fps?

-Think of it this way: if you record 1 second of 4K video at 60fps you are capturing double the number of frames as you would at 30fps.
+Think of it this way: if you record 1 second of 4K video at 60fps, you are capturing double the number of frames you would capture at 30fps.
 So when you slow your 4K 60fps video down to half speed, that 1 second stretches out to 2 seconds.

 The best cameras for shooting 4K @ 60fps video

-So which cameras shoot 4K video at 60fps?
-We’ve rounded up the best consumer cameras for 4K 60p footage to help with your filmmaking.
+So, which cameras shoot 4K video at 60fps?
+To help with your filmmaking, we’ve rounded up the best consumer cameras for 4K 60p footage.
 You’ll see a mix of new and older cameras on this list.
 We’ve included older cameras like the Panasonic GH5 because they are still quality, viable cameras and available at a very reasonable cost.
 For a deeper dive into the many different camera types and features available, check out our range of camera buying guides.

 Panasonic S5 II